 Really any of the ingredients can easily be omitted, doubled or swapped.
 Except for the corn and cheese of course, because that would defeat the purpose of this creamy appetizer recipe.
 Ha!

-Did I mention it is make-ahead?
+Did I mention this fiesta corn dip is make-ahead?
 You can assemble and reheat whenever the timing is right for you.
 We all know how stressful putting together a get together is and simply how challenging it can be to get out the door with a cooked dish.

 It’s that good.